wurli/tidyverse-dev-bot/news-files/purrr.md

   no longer think they are the right approach to solving this problem.
   See #768 for more information.

+* Use of map functions with expressions, calls, and pairlists has been deprecated (#961).

 * `update_list()` (#858) and `rerun()` (#877), and the use of tidyselect
   with `map_at()` and friends (#874) have been deprecated.
 These functions use some form of non-standard evaluation which we now believe is a poor